Y0Coss/docs-fork/pages/account_and_service_management/reversibility/25-db-web-hosting-reversibility/guide.en-gb.md

 ##Objective

-This document describes the reversibility policy for the Managed Database System for Web Hosting product covering the OVHcloud Web Hosting offer.
+This document describes the reversibility policy for the Managed Database System for Web Hosting product covering the OVHcloud Web Cloud Databases offer.

 This policy aims to implement the general reversibility principles and our compliance with the SWIPO IAAS Code of Conduct for cloud providers.